hphelion/documentation/moonshot/manage.backup-process.md

 5. If both your Baremetal host or Controller node fail, restore them both.

 #### Powering on/off the Management host {#poweroffon}
-It is highly recommended you follow the steps for powering off the HP Cloud OS for Moonshot Management host after a successful cloud deployment.
+It is highly recommended you follow the steps for **powering off** the HP Cloud OS for Moonshot Management host after a successful cloud deployment.

 1. Power off the Baremetal Host.
 2. Once the Baremetal host is off, power off the Controller Node.
 3. Once Controller node is off, power off the Admin Node.
 4. Then, power off the hypervisor power (if required).

-Once you have successfully completed the powering off steps, power on the HP Cloud OS for Moonshot Management host in this order:
+Once you have successfully completed the powering off steps, **power on** the HP Cloud OS for Moonshot Management host in this order:

 1. Power on the hypervisor.
 2. Power on the Admin node.
 3. Open the HP Cloud OS for Moonshot Administration Dashboard in a browser.
-4. Navigate to Cloud -> Manage Nodes.
+4. Navigate to **Cloud -> Manage Nodes**.
 Notice that the state of the nodes is set to OFF.
 5. Power on the Controller node.
-6. Wait until the state of the Controller node changes to Deployed, then power on the Baremetal host.
+6. Wait until the state of the Controller node changes to **Deployed**, then power on the Baremetal host.
-7. Wait until the state of the Baremetal host changes to Deployed.
+7. Wait until the state of the Baremetal host changes to **Deployed**.

 Your HP Cloud OS for Moonshot Management host is now up and running.